grzm/bad-om-transit/README.md

     All three no longer encode the `#om/id` tagged literal correctly.

+### Notes

+ 1. Starting Figwheel/compiling the client code is necessary for issue to occur, though Figwheel does not need to be running at the time requests are made to the server.
+The repl must be started (or restarted) *after* figwheel compiled the client code.

+ 2. The issue only occurs after reloading the server code via `(reset)`.

 <h3 id="fix">The Fix</h3>

 When Figwheel compiles the front-end application, it copies required `.cljs`